Therapeutic Arts Program

 Abuse and neglect can sometimes shatter lives.
 But thanks to the FCCS Therapeutic Arts Program (TAP), abused and neglected children are turning their trauma into triumph.
 Through the journey of traditional and non-traditional therapy, children in TAP learn to express their feelings and experiences through the use of fine arts, dance, song and drama.
 Their destination is simple — healing.

 Through one-on-one mentoring and group sessions, participants work to improve communication and relationships; increase ways of coping with anxiety, frustration, and stress; as well as address issues with child abuse, drug and alcohol abuse, abandonment, parent/child conflict, adoption and violence.
-TAP provides services to FCCS youth between the ages of 13 and 19.
+TAP provides services to FCCS youth from the age of 13 up to their 21st birthday.
 Special activities are offered throughout the year for youth ages 10 to 12.
 Groups are non-traditional in nature, in that visual and performing arts are used to provide activity therapy to increase self-awareness, self-esteem and self-reliance.

 Click here to view works from previous years: